 A market can become complicated with many moving parts.
-Consider hiring a full-time (or depending on size part-time staff or an intern or volunteer) marketing manager who has retail experience, experience working with teams and is respected by community members.
+Consider hiring a marketing manager who has retail experience or experience working with teams and is respected by community members.
 Also look for interns and volunteers from the tribes' agricultural program, food sovereignty initiative, tourism committee and other local supportive initiatives and organizations.